Ashish-simpleCoder/classic-react-hooks/apps/doc/hooks/use-multi-intersection-observer.md

 A React hook that provides a convenient way to observe multiple elements simultaneously using the Intersection Observer API.
 Built on top of `useIntersectionObserver` for consistent behavior and TypeScript support.

 ::: warning
-This hook requires you to understand about `useIntersectionHook`.
+This hook requires you to understand the working of `useIntersectionObserver` hook.
 As it is built on top it, so it will help you to better understand about features of this hook.
-Read here [useIntersectionHook](use-intersection-observer.html)
+Read here [useIntersectionObserver](use-intersection-observer.html)
 :::

 ## Features